MC1075910 – (Updated) OneDrive: Prompt for permitted users to sign in to OneDrive app with personal Microsoft account (archived)

 Increased Support Tickets

-The introduction of this prompt may lead to an increase in support tickets as users seek help with the new feature.
+The change may result in an increase in support tickets as users encounter issues or confusion regarding the new prompt and account management.

 - roles: IT Support, Help Desk Staff